-It is difficult to choose a single place as the most beautiful in the Peruvian jungle, but if we had to make a ranking of the most beautiful in the Amazon, Lake Sandoval would be in the top ten.
+It is difficult to choose a single place as the most beautiful in the Peruvian jungle, but if we had to make a ranking of the most beautiful in the Amazon, Lake Sandoval would definitely make the top ten.
 Being able to take a boat ride through its waters, totally surrounded by nature, will give you the peace you always expect on a vacation.
-So that you can plan your next trip to this region of Peru, today we tell you all the secrets of Lake Sandoval.
+So that you can plan your next trip to this region of Peru, we tell you all the secrets of Lake Sandoval.

 Sandoval Lake is located in the Tambopata National Reserve, a place of almost 3,000 square kilometers where flora and fauna are the true protagonists.
 This area is located in the department of Madre de Dios, south of the city of Puerto Maldonado.

 In the northern area of Tambopata, very close to this city and the Madre de Dios River, you can visit Lake Sandoval, a body of water three kilometers long and one wide that is one of the great jewels of the National Reserve.

 Sandoval Lake is a marvel for the eyes and the senses: its waters, surrounded by aguaje palm trees (a typical fruit from the jungle that you cannot miss trying), are the habitat of an unimaginable amount of fish, more than 6,500 species!